diaphone1/vbzmanim/README.md

 ## Usage:
 Include the modules in your Visual Basic project ("mod_*" files) for using the calendar and zmanim functions.

-See below brief summary on using the calendar and zmanim functions.
+See below a brief summary on using the calendar and zmanim functions.

 ## The hdate data type:
-In Visual Basic, working with gregorian date involves the builtin "Date" data type.
+In Visual Basic, working with gregorian dates involves the builtin "Date" data type.

 For working with hebrew dates a dedicated type `hdate` is being used, which has simillar elements to "struct tm" type in C (year, month etc...) with some dedicated elements for the hebrew calendar (leap, EY and offset).